 A premise is a great idea when you get lost in a story.
 You can ask yourself:

 - Is this scene necessary to show the premise?

 - Do I need this character for the premise?

 If the answer is no, you may be losing the plot and overwriting.

 Why not try to use one before you start writing a story?
 It may save you time and energy.

 - The Hunger Games: If a society demands children fight to the death for entertainment, there will be a violent rebellion and a restructuring of that society.

 - King Lear: If you misplace your trust with flatterers and deceivers, they will fail you and destroy you.

-- Pride and Prejudice: You have to overcome your pride and your prejudices in order to be happy.
+- Pride and Prejudice: If you want to be happy, you have to overcome your pride and your prejudices.

 An easy way to find the premise of a story is to ask: What’s the moral of the story?
 What is the author trying to say?

 How To Find Your Premise